It's Daryl Musashi

 The Season 7, Episode 13 "First Person Shooter" is not wildly heralded as a great episode of the series.
 But it has a stand out moment as it introduces the short lived character of Daryl Musashi.

 In this scene, the team has called in an expert.
 The OG, boy wonder, a video game programer when he's not being contracted by the CIA.
 A big name so famous it sends a ripple of awe across those who know.
-His name is uttered with a heavy reverence as if the speaker isn't worthy.
+Agent Muller utters his name with a heavy reverence, as if he isn't worthy.

-To the solitary on-screen character who isn't savvy to the name, Daryl Musashi is empty and meaningless.
+To Agent Scully, the solitary on-screen character who isn't savvy to the name, Daryl Musashi is empty and meaningless.
 A John Doe or Maru Maru.
-For all we know as the viewer, a writer's room filler name.
+For all we know as the viewer, Daryl Musashi is a writer's room filler name.

 Dig deeper.
 This name isn't meaningless.
 A well-studied X-Files writer finely wove an incredible erudite easter egg into the script.
 Daryl shares his surname with Miyamoto Musashi.
 Miyamoto was an unbeatable Japanese master samurai in the late 1500s.
 Renowned for his 62 duels with a double sword, he conceived the Traditional Japanese martial art Niten Ichi-ryū, a style of classical swordsmanship.
 Musashi goes onto to literally write the book on sword fighting.